 - zambales tourist spot

-- seminars for tourism students in philippines
+- upcoming seminars for tourism students in the philippines

 With its pristine jungle, nature theme parks, unspoiled bay, undersea wrecks and World War II relics, Subic is â€œready and raringâ€ to be a partner in government efforts to promote eco-tourism and adventure tours.